overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

 }'
 ```

 This will create a new organization.
+If you don't set the `owner_id` parameter then the user who performed the action will be assigned as the owner.

 ### Parameters
 Parameter | Default | Description